FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/url-rules.md

 ![URL Request Match - Request](../../../assets/images/request-match-rules/adding-url-match-rule.png)

 In "URL match rules" scenario select a "Request" tab and chose a "URL Match Rules" option from the "Request Rule Type" dropdown menu.
 The image shows the rule value of `/pets` and the rule type of `Equals`.
 This rule will check the request URL endpoint path to ensure they have the same value.
+Click + button to add the rule.

 Once a value and rule for the URL match rule has been added, you will need to add a response.
 Select "Response" tab.
 The response includes the response type (by default Custom), status code (by default - 200), an optional header and the JSON body `"body": "Response body for URL match rule"` of the response.